XorTroll/Goldleaf/README.md

 ## Credits

 - Adubbz and all the (old) Tinfoil contributors, for their huge work with title installing.

+- exelix and Qcean team for all their huge support with Home Menu themes.
+Goldleaf uses (adapted) SwitchThemesCommon libraries to handle theme installs.

 - C4Phoenix, for his awesome work doing this project's logo.